COMPSCI 527 Homework 2¶

 Your job here is to explain the relationship between the numbers 3 and 24 (or rather 21) in the conclusion above.
 In other words, why do you need to blur an image about 21 times to achieve an effect that is similar to that of (i) blurring and subsampling 3 times, and then (ii) interpolating your way back up through the 3 levels of the pyramid?

-were to reverse subsampling exactly is 21, so your explanation should come up with this value instead of 24.up(blur(i[::2, ::2]))
+• As noted above, the theoretical value one would obtain if up were to reverse subsampling exactly is 21, so your explanation should come up with this value instead of 24.

-shown earlier and reason your way towards the left to transform the diagram into a chain of blur
+• You may want to start at the right end of the block diagram for p_blurred_3 shown earlier and reason your way towards the left to transform the diagram into a chain of blur operators only.

 Because of this behavior, the Gaussian filter (convolution with a Gaussian kernel) is called a low-pass filter: It stops some high frequencies and lets lower frequencies (more slowly varying signals) go through to the output unharmed.